 We’re a week away from Valentine’s Day so it’s time for my annual Suite of Sweets for Sweethearts event!
+I’m kicking it off today with a luscious recipe for homemade dairy-free vanilla pudding and a giveaway of the cookbook that this recipe comes from.
 Those of you who have been reading gfe for a while know that I absolutely LOVE Valentine’s Day.
 Mr. GFE and I even host a big Valentine’s Day bash.
 We have been having our Valentine’s Day parties for decades, even before we were married.
 Now they’ve become quite an event, so we only hold the party every other year and this is not a party year for us, but we will still be celebrating Valentine’s Day, just in a simpler way.

 That leaves me plenty of time for this year’s SSS event and that’s a very good thing because it’s going to be absolutely amazing and so much fun, and totally delicious, of course!
 SSS will continue on past Valentine’s Day (and then we’ll have something else special for March).
 You won’t want to miss a post—here on gfe or on Facebook because I’m going to be sharing different items in each place!
 (Be sure to subscribe to gfe and to not only “Like” my Facebook page, but also use your mouse and hover over “Like” so you can click on “Get Notifications.”)

 I am going to be sharing some of the very best gluten-free cookbooks with you during this year’s event!
 And, happily, via the generosity of the authors and publishers of these cookbooks I will also be offering one of the sweet recipes from these marvelous resources in each post and sharing a review and giveaway of all.
 Take a peek at all that I’ll be sharing below!
 There’s so much to share that I had to take two photos!